 Every prioritized province, has select districts for intervention (Annex 20a) based on estimates, and other markers like socio-economic zones.
 CSO SRs will be selected as before however each district will have a district facilitator who recruit 10 known/familiar peers who will in turn recruit 10 of their known peers as mobilizers in a cascade with the intention that many new contacts/KP will be reached, and the outreach will be more effective due to trust between the mobilizer and peer.
 DICs were removed from the package as they did not cover sufficient KP.(See Annex 15).
 While the prevention program extends to select districts in five provinces—Vientiane Capital, Vientiane province, Savannakhet, Champasak and Khammouane (See Annex 20 for detailed targets), priority hot spots/entertainment establishments within Luang Prabang, location of the world Heritage City with a lot of tourists and population mobility, and Bokeo, due to its profile of experiencing much cross-border movement being an economic zone, part of the golden triangle, with shared borders with Thailand, Myanmar, will have condom boxes provided by the government, which enable staff for free distribution under the guidance of the District Committee for the Control of AIDS (DCCA)s.

-Men Who have sex with men and Transgenders: For MSM, total of 15,600 higher risk MSM in 2018 to 16,200 in 2018 require HIV testing.
+Men who have sex with men and transgenders: For MSM, total of 15,600 higher risk MSM in 2018 to 16,200 in 2018 require HIV testing.
 The target is to reach 722 MSM in 2018, 734 in 2019, and 745 in 2020 in priority districts within two provinces Vientiane Province and Khammouane with full prevention package of BCC, STI testing (referral), HIV testing referral and ART referral and follow up support including referral to condom purchase.
-The USAID/FHI360 Linkages program with community HIV testing pilot will continue till 2019 in three provinces of Champasak, Vientiane City and .Savannakhet.
+The USAID/FHI360 Linkages program with community HIV testing pilot will continue till 2019 in three provinces of Vientiane Capital,Savannakhet, and Champasak.

 Table 5: MSM/TG prevention program in relation to national targets